Greek coast guard shoot dead suspected migrant smuggler on speedboat

 Greece is one of the main gateways into the European Union for hundreds of thousands of mostly African and Asian migrants each year.
 Syria’s civil war has increased the human traffic, and hundreds have died on the perilous journey in unsafe boats.

-Greece, along with its Mediterranean EU neighbors Italy and Malta, has long urged its peers in the bloc to do more to handle the flood of illegal migrants.
+Greece, along with its Mediterranean EU neighbours Italy and Malta, has long urged its peers in the bloc to do more to handle the flood of illegal migrants.